yochaigal/newschoolrevolution/_posts/2020-01-19-what-is-the-nsr-part-1.md

 ---
 <p></p>
 What I found so inspiring about his post was how accurately Shane had described the exact play style I enjoy the most (particularly in the last few years).
 I don't think I was alone in this reaction, either; it seems he hit the nail on the head for a lot of other folks as well!
-In this series of posts, I hope to expand upon Shane's initial framework a bit. **Any distortions of his original idea are entirely mine.**
+In this series of posts, I hope to expand upon Shane's initial framework a bit, starting with what a Weird Setting means to me. **Any distortions of his original ideas are entirely mine.**

 ## The Weird
 Let's break this down a bit, starting with the shared properties of these so-called NSR games.
 I think we all already know what having _A GM_ means, so well move right along to _A Weird Setting_.
 You may already be familiar with [Weird Fiction](https://en.wikipedia.org/wiki/Weird_fiction) as a literary movement; authors such as  H.P.
 Lovecraft, China Mieville, Jeff Vandermeer, Caitlín R. Kiernan, Clark Ashton Smith, James Triptee, Jr, Mark Z. Danielewski, Tanith Lee, etc.